Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 It’s time to give Taco Bell a rest and try out a traditional Mexican recipe.
 Cook it on your own, or go to a local Mexican restaurant.
 A full belly is always a win!

-There’s really no excuse not to celebrate Cinco de Mayo in style with big, real cash winnings.
-Of course, a relaxing time at home, or wherever you are, is a must.
-So lean back and spin the colorful reels during the day or the early evening.
+There’s really no excuse not to celebrate Cinco de Mayo in style.
+When it comes to celebrating big and passionately, you may want to lean back and spin the vibrant reels.
 We have you covered; here are the top three slots to play at the Cinco de Mayo celebration.

 Popping Piñatas

-It has become a tradition to play Popping Piñatas on Cinco de Mayo in all the years it is available at Slots Capital.
+It has become a tradition to play Popping Piñatas on Cinco de Mayo in all the years since its release.
 This amazing online slot from Rival revolves around a Mexican party and features traditional mariachi singers.
-Not to forget about the beautiful local dancer who cheers you up from behind the reels.
-This slot also includes fun symbols, including the cute chihuahua ‘Pequeño’, piñatas, skulls, peppers, trumpets, and -can’t miss- tequila.
+Signature characters of the slots are the cute chihuahua ‘Pequeño,’ piñatas, peppers, trumpets, and -can’t miss- tequila.

 Chilli Pop

 Get your tortillas ready - it is time for Fajitas!
 Fill them with the peppers and onions of the 5x3 game grid at the Chilli Pop slot!
-With three or more of the same Icon, you generate winnings in the slot.
-The winnings aren't just credited to your account.
-With a bang, the symbols explode, and icons drop from top to bottom, giving you a chance to generate new and even bigger winnings!
+The symbols may explode with a bang, and new icons drop from top to bottom!
+The features of the game include a double-up coin toss, free spins, and a mule trail bonus.

 El Mariachi

 The Mariachis are famous for their music.
-With their Guitars and "Maracas," they create fantastic musical vibes that set the mood.
+With their guitars and maracas, they create fantastic musical vibes that set the mood.
 However, in the slot El Mariachi, they have a dark secret they want to hide.
+Team up with the boss of this 5x3 slot and see where it gets you.
 With the glass of whiskey being the bonus symbol, you'll get free spins if you have at least three of them on the reel.

 Grab your Maracas and Sombreros!